buccaneerai/note-window-consumer/performance/2023-04-26/OpenWound/i.md

 - Neosporin

 #### Assessment & Plan
-- Stab wound: Clean and irrigate the wound; Apply topical antibiotic ointment and bandage; Wash twice a day; Monitor for infection and return if not improving in 5-7 days
+- Stab wound: Irrigate and clean wound; Apply topical antibiotic ointment and bandage; Monitor for infection and follow up in 5-7 days if not improving
-- Outdated tetanus shot: Update with a tetanus booster shot
+- Tetanus shot: Administer tetanus booster shot